 Indeed, using educational games in the classroom can increase student motivation and engagement.
-Also, when students are more exposed to fun in learning, improve their confidence and most appreciate collaborative learning.
+Also, when students are more exposed to fun in learning, they can improve their confidence and most appreciate collaborative learning.

 Similarly, using competitive games in the classroom as your starter helps eliminate stress among students as well.
 Hence, we can’t just skip the impressive role of educational games in education.

-Ultimately, when implemented properly, games won’t interfere with learning, but instead, increases student motivation and attention span.
+Ultimately, when implemented properly, games won’t interfere with learning, but instead, increase student motivation and attention span.

 2. Start with an interaction

 Here’s another way to start your lesson.
 Reach out to your students, talk and interact with them.
 Making use of interaction in learning is a deliberate way of giving students meaningful learning experiences.

 Let them talk.
 The more they express their thoughts and views, the more accommodating is the learning environment.
 For this reason, you can use any of the following to manifest meaningful interaction with your students as you start a lesson.